 Two other state offices, the Georgia Department of Labor and the Department of Natural Resources, contribute to the College's efforts to provide job placement and work experience for ABAC students.
-The Department of Labor, in cooperation with the College's Career Planning and Placement Center, provides employment assistance for students whose education has prepared them for direct entry into the job market.
+The Department of Labor, in cooperation with the College, provides employment assistance for students whose education has prepared them for direct entry into the job market.
 The Department of Natural Resources works with faculty members in the forestry and wildlife programs of the Division of Agriculture, Home Economics, and Forestry and helps provide work experience for students in the areas of game and forest management.